DanielMartensson/STM32-Libraries/README.md

 I hope that you like this library and want to share it with others.
 Please star this library and fork it.
 This is my schedule.

-* MCP2515 CAN-bus transmitter and receiver
+* Sonceboz stepper motor with MCP2515 CAN-bus transmitter and receiver
 * ArduCam OV5642 camera module

 ## Liquid Crystal LCD Display with I2C Expander IC